Daymenion/Machine-Learning-Example-Projects/Banknote Classification/Readme.md

+# What's inside
-Data visualization for data analysis, data cleaning and wrangling, Logistic Regression, Random Forest, K-Nearest Neighbours, Gaussian Naive Bayes, Decision Tree stores a dict and trained all of them in one for loop, corss validation, overfittings, classification, model metrics...etc.
+Data visualization for data analysis, data cleaning and wrangling, Logistic Regression, Random Forest, K-Nearest Neighbours, Gaussian Naive Bayes, Decision Tree stores a dict and trained all of them in one for loop, cross validation, overfittings, classification, model metrics...etc.

 # Where is the data?
 The data can be easily downloaded from the link below.